pdowler/cdp/cred/README.md

 The following configuration files must be available in the /config directory.

+### signcert.pem
+This is the signing certificate that contains both the X509 certificate and the private key (without a passphrase) of the signing authority.

+### cadcproxy.pem
+Certificate used to augment subject.

+### RsaSignaturePub.key
+Public key used to decode the CADC tokens.
+While optional, its presence optimizes the execution by avoiding the augment subject call over the network.

 ### catalina.properties
 This file contains java system properties to configure the tomcat server and some of the java libraries used in the service.